glowinthedark/js-media-browser/README.md

 The approach is build on `caddy` being able to serve directory indexes as JSON when requested with the `Content-Type: application/json` header.
 This enables dynamic client-side rendering of a directory tree that can be used to navigate remote content.

-The client-side can also accept static user provided `index.json` which can be generated, for example, the output of the `tree` command line utility which can be filtered with `jq` as follows:
+The client-side can also accept static user provided `index.json` file which can be generated, for example, with the `tree` command line utility which can be filtered with `jq` as follows:

 ```bash
 tree -L 1 -P '*.mp4|*.srt|*.vtt' --ignore-case -J -s | jq '.[0].contents' > index.json